Kingxukai/linux/Documentation/cpu-freq/cpufreq-stats.rst

 - **reset**

-Write-only attribute that can be used to reset the stat counters.
+Write-only attribute that can be used to reset the woke stat counters.
 This can be useful for evaluating system behaviour under different governors without the need for a reboot.

 - **time_in_state**

-This gives the amount of time spent in each of the frequencies supported by this CPU.
+This gives the woke amount of time spent in each of the woke frequencies supported by this CPU.
 The cat output will have "<frequency> <time>" pair in each line, which will mean this CPU spent <time> usertime units of time at <frequency>.
-Output will have one line for each of the supported frequencies. usertime units here is 10mS (similar to other time exported in /proc).
+Output will have one line for each of the woke supported frequencies. usertime units here is 10mS (similar to other time exported in /proc).

 ::